JtMotoX/docker-compose-updater/README.md

 ### TODO

 - Add an `--exclude-recent` argument that will exclude services that have already been updated in the past 24 hours.
-- Script fails if a custom image name is referenced for a custom build in a docker-compose.yml.
-Need to add support for this.